 |※2.||Calculated based on emissions coefficients for the fiscal year ended March 31, 2011, provided in the Act on Promotion of Global Warming Countermeasures.|

 About 90% of CO2 emitted by Seven & i Group companies is attributable to the use of energy for in-store lighting, store signboards, and air conditioning, which are all indispensable for the operation of its stores.
 Therefore, we aim to control our environmental impact increase proportionately to the increase in store numbers and size and the enhancement of products and services by installing energy reducing equipment such as LED illumination and solar panels when we open new stores or refurbish existing ones.

 For example, at 7-Eleven stores, we are promoting environmentally friendly store creation by converting all types of lighting to LED, including store signage, sales area lighting, and sign poles.
 In 2014, we introduced new specification LED lighting that can further reduce electricity usage by approximately 50%.
-In addition, we have made progress with installing solar panels, which are now installed at 7,571 stores (as of February 29, 2016).
+In addition, we have made progress with installing solar panels, which are now installed at 7,809 stores (as of February 28, 2017).

-At IY as well, to reduce the load on the environment from store operations, LED lighting has been installed at almost all stores, and solar panels have been installed at 14 stores (as of February 29, 2016).
+At IY as well, to reduce the load on the environment from store operations, LED lighting has been installed at almost all stores, and solar panels have been installed at 13 stores (as of February 28, 2017).

-Seven & i Holdings and NEC Corporation have installed 2,700 chargers for electric vehicles (EV) and plug-in hybrid vehicles (PHVs) as of February 28, 2017 in parking lots at 45 stores in Japan, including IY, Ario, and Sogo and Seibu department stores to provide a fee-based charging service.Payment for the service is made with a charging card issued by Nippon Charge Service LLC, a joint venture established by four Japanese automakers, as well as credit cards.
+Seven & i Holdings and NEC Corporation have installed 2,500 chargers for electric vehicles (EVs) and plug-in hybrid vehicles (PHVs) as of February 28, 2017 in parking lots at 48 stores in Japan, including IY, Ario, and Sogo & Seibu department stores to provide a fee-based charging service.Payment for the service is made with a charging card issued by Nippon Charge Service LLC, a joint venture established by four Japanese automakers, as well as credit cards.